shahanakattil/MS-900-Lab-Content/Module-2-Microsoft-Teams-for-Collaboration.md

     ![](Images/Teams3.png)

-1. Now from the **Left navigation menu** select **Messaging policies**.
+1. Now from the **Left navigation menu**, select **show all** and  **Messaging policies**.
 Messaging policies are used to control which chat and channel messaging features are available to users in Microsoft Teams.

     ![](Images/Teams4.png)